Learning how to cook farro is quite straightforward. In this recipe, we show you how to cook farro and how to make it pop with garlic and herbs.

 - 1 teaspoon kosher salt

 - In a pot, place 2 cups farro with 6 cups of water.
 Season with a few pinches kosher salt and bring to a low boil.
-Cook until tender, 15 to 20 minutes for pearled farro and about 30 minutes for semi-pearled.
+Cook until tender, 15 to 20 minutes for pearled farro and about 30 minutes for semi-pearled, then drain excess water.

 - Meanwhile, mince 2 cloves garlic.
 Chop the fresh herbs.